feddieminas/project_data_visual/README.md

 Currently, the website provides with a general but on point overview of the subject.
 Additional plans to be implemented in the future would be :

-- Display Hourly (per day and hour) graphs and table data.
+- Restructure info and broaden your dimension to [Month, Day, Type, Service, Country] from current [Month, Day, Type, Service] to enable crossfilter flexibility on for ex. monthly stack bar chart.

+- Table data to Render on a different page with format [Country, Month, Day, Type, Quantity/Price].

 - On a broad basis, create four tabs on Navigation bar (Favorites, Load, Generation, Transmission, Balancing) and insert related graphs on each other section.

 ### Features Left to Implement

+- Q3 months are July, August and September.
+We do not display information for July for one to compare all the quarter.

 - OTE regions are composed of four regions.
 We only display data for two (CZ, SK) and we miss displaying the other two (HU, RO).

 - Physical Schedules graph to add at the bottom (or at the right on a Desktop approach) of the Commercial Schedules Graph on daily section.

-- Table data to Render on a different page with format [Country, Month, Day, Type, Quantity/Price].

-- Q3 months are July, August and September.
-We do not display information for July for one to compare all the quarter.

 ## Technologies Used